What is a Wi-Fi or wireless network?

 What is RF Design and Wi-Fi analysis?

 A significant part of your wireless network is the RF environment.
-Getting this right ensures that your network has the fundamentals to perform to your expectations.
+Getting this right ensures your network has the fundamentals to perform to your expectations.

 RF Design

-A good RF Design considers the existing environment including external factors such as neighbouring networks and any potential interference sources.
+A good RF Design considers the existing environment, including external factors such as neighbouring networks and any potential interference sources.
 The applications planned for the network will define the requirements of the RF design.
 A correctly designed and managed RF environment is essential for good wireless network performance.

 Wi-Fi analysis